Errors thrown by actions

 Error observer

-All errors thrown by actions are sent to this ErrorObserver, together with their stack traces, and a reference to the action that threw the error, and the store itself.
+All errors thrown by actions are sent to it, along with the stack trace, the action, and the store.

 For example: